-Once upon a time, we didn’t have electronic tickets — paper was king, and ticket numbers still mattered
+Once upon a time, we didn’t have electronic tickets — paper was king, the ticket number mattered then, and still does

 It was one of those calls, over a decade ago, that we laugh about now.
 My travel agency client, who is also a friend, was traveling to Europe with her husband.
 The airline industry was moving from paper to electronic tickets.
 She needed her airline ticket number.

 This particular trip involved a Lufthansa regional partner carrier in Europe.
 At that time, the ticket could only be issued as a paper ticket.
 When my friend tried to check in at the airport, she ended up calling our agency from the Lufthansa counter in a bit of a panic.
 She didn’t have her paper tickets with her.

 She needed a ticket number.
 All paper tickets have one, but electronic tickets do not, at least not on your electronic device

 She’d also flown a few domestic trips with electronic tickets and gotten into the habit of not bringing paper tickets to the airport.

 Fortunately, we had the ticket numbers in our office.

 Lufthansa was sympathetic.
 It reissued a new paper ticket at the original fare.
 Then, they refunded the original tickets after my friend mailed them in upon her return.
 So no harm was done other than a little stress and a temporary double charge on her credit card.

 Today, almost all tickets are electronic.
 However, it helps to write down your ticket number.
 In case of trouble, it will come in handy.
 Most agencies don’t even have ticket printers.
 But while travelers may not need paper tickets, it’s still a good idea to be armed with e-ticket numbers.